Sarah May was the sixth child of Elizabeth Agent & John May christened August 18th, 1816 at East Grinstead, Sussex.

 According to the Sussex Weald, the Kidbrooke estate which belonged to the Neville family in 1805, was sold by Lord Abergavenny to the Right Hon.
 Charles Abbot, who was Speaker of the House of Commons for over 15 years.
 Kidbrooke was greatly altered by him under the superintendence of Mr. Robert Mylne, the architect of Blackfriars Bridge.
 On November 3rd, 1874, the mansion and park of 207 acres were sold by his grandson to the Sheriff of Sussex in 1885.

 Sarah married James Cox on April 10th, 1842 at East Grinstead.
-James Cox was born c1819 at Hartfield, Sussex.
+James Cox was was christened February 7th, 1819 at Hartfield, Sussex, the son of Ann & Benjamin Cox.

 In 1851 Sarah & James were living at Hendermans, Cowden, Kent.
 James was an agricultural labourer & Sarah was a laundress.
 They had 4 children – James (7), Alfred (5), Elizabeth (2) & Emily (6 months).
 With them at the time of the census was niece Caroline Mays, daughter of Sarah’s brother Richard, who was also a laundress.